Books

 Read the first three pages of "Hungarian Dances " here

-Order your copy from AMAZON
+Order your paperback copy from AMAZON

-To order Hardcover, click on Picture.
+To order paperback, click on Picture.

 After having read Rites of Spring, I am now equally thrilled by Hungarian Dances.
 Jessica Duchen is a very gifted storyteller; her characters are sensitively portrayed.
 She has observed "Hungarianness" very well indeed.
 And her understanding of the tragedy and sufferings of the Gypsy people - that is not just history, but very much a problem of our time - gives this book an even more profound meaning. - András Schiff